Bill Ritchie (politician): Biography

 During World War II, Ritchie lied about his age and joined the British Royal Navy.
 He sold kindling door-to-door, giving his mother most of his earnings to help with family expenses.
 Ritchie farmed in Scotland and eventually moved to County Fermanagh, Northern Ireland where he married Maud Armstrong and had their first child.

 In 1952, Ritchie left aboard the ship Empress of Canada and settled in Winnipeg there they had their second child.
-He held numerous jobs all in agriculture except for a short time at Trans Canada Airlines and as a real estate agent.
+He held numerous jobs, all in agriculture except for a short time at Trans Canada Airlines and as a real estate agent.
 His career took him back and forth between Manitoba and British Columbia.

 Eventually, Ritchie moved to Burnaby British Columbia there they had their third and fourth child and earning the position of General Sales Manager At Buckerfields Feed, he eventually moved to Abbotsford British Columbia and partnered with Dave Smith and formed "Ritchie-Smith Feeds Ltd."

 Political career

 After selling Ritchie-Smith Feeds, he entered politics and become the MLA for Central Fraser Valley.
 He served in the Bill Bennett government as Minister of Municipal Affairs.
-In 1986, he did not seek re-election.
+In 1986, he did not seek re-election, after placing 10th in that year's Social Credit leadership race.